 Hughes holds a bachelor of science degree in technology and business studies from the University of Strathclyde, Scotland.

-Vice President, Quality and Corporate Technology
+Vice President of Corporate Technology

 Kaller earned his bachelor of science in electrical engineering from the University of Arizona in 1983 and graduated from the University of Arizona’s “Arizona Executive Program” in 1992.

 Vice President and Audio General Manager, Cirrus Logic International